ksorstokke2/Project512/README.md

 air quality estimates, fire predictions, and cleaned and merged annual health data.

 Licensing and sources are described in the LICENSE markdown.

+Reproducibility Guide:

+All data needed for reproducibility can be obtained through the API calls in part1.ipynb or where part2.ipynb loads the healthData folder.
+Part 1 should be run before part 2, since 2 imports some of the intermediate files created from variables in part 1.